Steven Salaita: University of Illinois hiring controversy

-In October 2013, Salaita was offered tenure in the American Indian studies program at University of Illinois, which he accepted, and he was scheduled to begin in August 2014.
-In July 2014, the two-month-long Gaza war broke out in which Israel conducted over 5,226 airstrikes in Gaza, killing over 2,000 Palestinians.
+In October 2013, Salaita was offered tenure in the American Indian studies program at University of Illinois Urbana-Champaign, which he accepted, and he was scheduled to begin in August 2014.
+In July 2014, the two-month-long Gaza war broke out in which over 2,000 Palestinians were killed in response to 4,591 rockets fired by Hamas into Israeli cities and towns.
 Salaita posted hundreds of tweets criticizing Israel and its actions in Gaza.
-Some of the tweets angered pro-Israel students, faculty, and financial donors, who accused Salaita of anti-Semitism for rhetoric including "Zionists: transforming 'anti-Semitism' from something horrible into something honorable since 1948".
+Some of the tweets angered pro-Israel students, faculty, and financial donors, who accused Salaita of antisemitism for rhetoric including "Zionists: transforming 'anti-Semitism' from something horrible into something honorable since 1948".

 University Chancellor Phyllis Wise told Salaita that he would not get the job, so he sued the university.
 During the legal proceedings, the university was forced to release hundreds of emails relating to his case which revealed that Wise had come under immense pressure to rescind Salaita's offer from wealthy donors.
-She resigned from her position as Chancellor after it was discovered that she had hidden emails from FOIA requests regarding the Steven Salaita hiring controversy.
+She resigned from her position as chancellor after it was discovered that she had hidden emails from Freedom of Information Act (FOIA) requests regarding Salaita's employment denial.
 The university settled with Salaita for $875,000 in November 2015.

-Salaita wrote about his experience in his book Inter/Nationalism: Decolonizing Native America and Palestine, in which he tackled the controversy from the perspective of decolonizing academic scholarship.
+Salaita wrote about his experience in his book Inter/Nationalism: Decolonizing Native America and Palestine, in which he discussed the controversy from the perspective of decolonizing academic scholarship.
 He has supported an academic boycott of Israel and is a member of the organization US Campaign for the Academic and Cultural Boycott of Israel (USACBI).